voxel51/fiftyone/examples/mongodb/README.md

 This directory is a set of examples for interacting with a MongoDB database.

 This code is **NOT** dependent on the `fiftyone` python module.
-It stands as an example of using MongoDB for the use case the `fiftyone` project.
+It stands as an example of using MongoDB for the use case of image dataset representation.

 ## Requirements